Prev page Next page Back to Blog

 Several skin diseases, such as vitiligo, psoriasis and eczema, are aggravated by stress.
 In studies done to investigate how stress affects the skin, it has been observed that people suffering from acute stress have less moisture in their skin.
 People going through divorce and college students with exam stress have also shown skin that repairs more slowly - namely negative stress causes a defect in barrier function.
 Stress is not good for the brain, heart or stomach, and the skin is no exception to other human organs.

 Mindfulness is often recommended as a suitable remedy for stress.
 There are studies done on the effects it can have on the skin and one study actually shows that mindfulness can improve wound healing.
 In the current study, small wounds were made in the arms of the participants, after which they were divided into two groups.
 Half received mindfulness therapy for eight weeks and showed better wound healing than those who did not receive the therapy.
 Some researchers go so far as to see mindfulness as a therapy for patients with everything from acne to psoriasis and vitiligo.
-However, it is still a long way from being able to scientifically prove that the positive effects from mindfulness can be used to treat an autoimmune disease such as psoriasis.
+However, it is still a long way from being able to scientifically prove that the positive effects of mindfulness can be used to treat an autoimmune disease such as psoriasis.

 2. TRAINING